 She was an ignorant, ill-tempered woman, but an excellent cook.
-However, Typhoid Mary Mallon’s refusal to accept the fact she was a healthy carrier of the deadly typhoid bacteria helped cause the deaths of at least three people.
+However, Typhoid Mary Mallon’s refusal to accept that she was a healthy carrier of the deadly typhoid bacteria helped cause the deaths of at least three people.

 Mary Mallon was born in 1869 in Cookstown, County Tyrone, Ireland.
-She emigrated to America in 1884 and worked in a succession of menial jobs until she discovered she had exceptional talent as a cook.
+She emigrated to America in 1884 and worked in a succession of menial jobs until she discovered she had exceptional cooking talent.
 No one knows when the anomaly occurred, but sometime in the early 20th century, Mary became a healthy carrier of the typhoid bacterium (Salmonella typhi).
-Mary never got sick herself, so it was beyond her comprehension (or maybe she didn’t want to believe it was possible) that she was a monumental cause of extreme physical distress to other people, who just happened to come into contact with her while she worked at her cooking profession.
+Mary never got sick herself, so it was beyond her comprehension (or maybe she didn’t want to believe it was possible) that she was a monumental cause of extreme physical distress to other people who just happened to come into contact with her while she worked at her cooking profession.

 Typhoid fever is a worldwide bacterial disease “transmitted by the ingestion of food or water contaminated with the feces of an infected person, containing the bacterium Salmonella enterica, serovar Typhi.”
 The bacteria then penetrates through the infected person’s intestinal walls into their bloodstream.
 The symptoms of an infected person include high fever, diarrhea, and gastroenteritis.
-If not treated properly, the fever can last up to four weeks and sometimes ends in the infected person experiencing delirium, before finally dying.
-A person may become an asymptomatic carrier (suffering no symptoms themselves) of the Typhoid bacteria, and 5% of the people who are infected continue to carry the disease after they recover.
+If not treated properly, the fever can last up to four weeks and sometimes ends in the infected person experiencing delirium before finally dying.
+A person may become an asymptomatic carrier (suffering no symptoms) of the Typhoid bacteria, and 5% of the infected people continue to carry the disease after recovering.

-The World Health Organization estimated that through the years 1906-1960 there was anywhere from 16-33 million cases of typhoid fever worldwide, with 216,000 of them resulting in fatalities.
-The age group with the highest incidence of infection are children and teenagers between the ages of five and 19 years old.
+The World Health Organization estimated that through the years 1906-1960, there were anywhere from 16-33 million cases of typhoid fever worldwide, with 216,000 resulting in fatalities.
+The age group with the highest incidence of infection is children and teenagers between the ages of five and 19 years old.

 In the time period of around 430-424 BC, it is believed that typhoid fever killed one-third of the population of Athens, Greece, including Greek leader Pericles.
 During this period, the entire population of the peninsula of Attica was quarantined within the Long Walls and lived in tents.

 Historians believe that in the English colony of Jamestown, Virginia, between 1607 and 1624, typhoid fever killed more than 6,000 settlers.
 During the Civil War, more than 81,000 soldiers died of either typhoid or dysentery.
-And in the 1890s, the typhoid fever mortality rate in Chicago, Illinois averaged 65 per 100,000 people a year.
-The worst year was in 1891 when the typhoid death rate was 174 per 100,000 people.
+And in the 1890s, the typhoid fever mortality rate in Chicago, Illinois, averaged 65 per 100,000 people a year.
+The worst year was 1891, when the typhoid death rate was 174 per 100,000 people.

 George Thompson, who owned the home that Warren had rented, was worried he could no longer rent the house since he feared the water was contaminated and was the source of the typhoid bacteria.
 Thompson hired investigators to examine his water and for other possible sources of the contamination, but they were unsuccessful in discovering the source of the bacteria.

-Through dogged grunt work and numerous knockings on people’s doors, Soper was able to trace Mary’s employment record back to 1900.
+Through dogged grunt work and numerous knockings on people’s doors, Soper traced Mary’s employment record back to 1900.
 He was not too surprised to discover that from 1900-1907, Mary had worked at seven different households where 22 people had been infected with the typhoid bacteria, including one young girl who had perished from the disease.